IllyaVakulenko/praisecharts/README.md

 python main.py temp/links.txt
 ```

 If any target arrangement folders already exist, you’ll get a “Conflict Resolution” section listing them with numbers.
-You can choose which ones to overwrite and which ones to “add number” (rename), or skip the rest by pressing Enter.
+On capable terminals, you can select conflicts using checkboxes; otherwise enter indices as text.
+Choose which ones to overwrite and which ones to “add number” (rename), or skip the rest by pressing Enter.
 Details in [Interactive Prompts Explained](#interactive-prompts-explained).

 #### CLI Help